Riyum/OneButtonKiller/README.md

 - Gain: master, channels
 - Oscillator: wave type, gain, frequency, FM frequency, FM depth
 - LFO: wave type, frequency, depth
-- Delay: wet / dry mix
+- Delay: wet / dry mix, time, feedback

 It is intended to be a standalone application, so there is no VST version.